openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 - Add a basic REST API documentation like the one we have in `firmware-upgrader
   <https://github.com/openwisp/openwisp-firmware-upgrader#rest-api>`_
-- Ensure the package DRF YASG is included in the test/dev environment of each module touched in this project, as in the `Firmware Upgrader
+- Ensure the package DRF YASG is included in the test project of each module touched in this project, as in the `Firmware Upgrader
   <https://github.com/openwisp/openwisp-firmware-upgrader>`_ and `RADIUS
   <https://github.com/openwisp/openwisp-radius>`_ modules